nftcdn/support.nftcdn.io/README.md

 ## Custom URL query parameters
 Custom URL query parameters are allowed as long as they are included when generating an URL HMAC.

-This can be useful to add internal details helping for later investigation as we plan to provide access to logs in the customer interface.

 ## HTTP Status Codes